ETCCooperative/etc-cooperative-website/src/content/posts/2023-05-01-announcing-the-proof-of-work-summit-securing-blockchains-future-cn/index.cn.md

 We look forward to seeing you in Prague for the first Proof-of-Work Conference!

-Secure your [ticket now!](Secure your [ticket now!](https://www.eventbrite.ca/e/pow-summit-2023-tickets-551536098317) For more details see the press release here.)
-For more details see the press release [here](https://www.eventbrite.ca/e/pow-summit-2023-tickets-551536098317).
+Secure your [ticket now!](https://www.eventbrite.ca/e/pow-summit-2023-tickets-551536098317) For more details see the press release here.

 ---